Fumbally Lane: Origin of name

-However, there is some evidence that the name derives from a local Huguenot family named Fontvielle, Fomboilie, Fombily, Fombela, Fonveille and or Fombally.
-The name appears differently in a wide variety of sources.
-Christine Casey refers to the street association with a Huguenot family called Fombily and confirming this, Peter Pearson provides two names: David Fombily and Anthony Fombily who were described as 'skinners'.
-Pearson, in reference to a study on the houses the Liberties by Peter Walsh, confirms this from a 1741 lease given on two houses on 'Fombily's Lane'.
-There is further evidence from a Registry of Deeds entry of an assignment dated 7 October 1762, mentioned in the RSAI Journal in 1893 and from a reference to the RDS, written in 1915, referring to a Royal Dublin Society prize for life drawing in March 1746 was won by a 'Mr. Fombally'.
+Multiple sources suggest that the name derives from a local Huguenot family named Fontvielle, Fomboilie, Fombily, Fombela, Fonveille and/or Fombally.
+(Note: The Fombally or Fombely name appears differently in a wide variety of sources.)
+For example, the architectural historian Christine Casey refers to the street's association with a Huguenot family called Fombily and, appearing to confirm this, Peter Pearson names David Fombily and Anthony Fombily who were described as "skinners" in the area.
+Pearson, in reference to a study on the houses in the Liberties by Peter Walsh, confirms this from a 1741 lease given on two houses on 'Fombily's Lane'.
+There is further evidence from a Registry of Deeds entry, dated 7 October 1762, which refers to members of the Fombely family and which George Dames Burtchaell describes in the Journal of the Royal Society of Antiquaries of Ireland (1893) as "absolutely conclusive as to the origin of the name".
+A reference in A History of the Royal Dublin Society (published in 1915) refers to a Royal Dublin Society prize for life drawing which was won by a "Mr. Fombally" in March 1746.
 These all suggest that a Fombally or Fombely family resided in Dublin and were associated with this lane in the mid-18th century.
-A 1788 Domestic Intelligence report in The Gentleman's Magazine mentions an assault on the corner of "Fombally's Lane."
+A 1788 Domestic Intelligence report in The Gentleman's Magazine mentions an assault on the corner of "Fombally's Lane".

-In addition, records retrieved from the International Genealogical Index show that Charles, David, Ester, Jacques, Jean, Jeanne, Phillippe and Susanne Fonvielle were all born in Dublin or christened at Peter St. Church and dwelling at Lucy Lane (now Chancery Place, Smithfield) at the beginning of the 18th century in the period between 1704 and 1718.
+Fumbally's Lane is the name which James Joyce uses in chapter 3 of his novel Ulysses (1922) where he refers to "the tanyard smells".